CASE STUDY

-Building the Tokyo Digital Twin with TerriaJS and Cesium ION
+Building the Tokyo Digital Twin with TerriaJS and Cesium ion

 Tokyo, a metropolis of around 14 million people, constantly evolving, faced a monumental task: how to unify its sprawling urban information into a single, understandable view.
 The answer came in the form of an advanced, interactive geospatial platform, known as the Tokyo Digital Twin.
 This wasn't just about mapping streets; it was about building a dynamic, real-time reflection of the city, empowering officials and citizens alike.